deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 * This routes will match URLs wheter or not the id segment has been supplied.
 Table 15-4 shows how this works for differents URLs.
     Table 15-4.
 Matching URLs with an Optional segment variable.

+* As you can see from the table, the id variabel is added to the set of variables only when there is a corresponding segment in the incoming URL.
+* This feature is useful if you need to know whether the user supplied a value for a segment variable.
+* When no value has been supplied for an optional segment variable, the value of the corresponding parameter will be null.
+* I have updated the controller to respond when no value is provided for the id segment variable in Listing 15-20.
+    Listing 15-20.
+Checking for an Optional Segment Variable in the HomeController.cs file

 ### Defining variable-lenght routes

 ### Prioritizing controllers by namespaces